How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 How to grind coffee for Moccamaster

-Moccamaster sits further down on our grind scale; you’re going to want to aim for a grind that is fairly coarse (think rock salt or breadcrumbs).
 Your typical Moccamaster will take approx. five minutes to brew, during which time the machine has a constant flow of water.
 As a result, there is a lot of contact time between the water and the coffee grounds.
 If you find that your Moccamaster basket is overflowing, you’re using a grind that is too fine.

 How to grind coffee for Plunger